-Felicia Erlich is in her second year of study at the California Western School of Law.
+Felicia Erlich is at the California Western School of Law studying entertainment law.
 She moved to San Diego, CA, and began her studies in mid-August 2011.

-Louisa has made Boston, MA, her home, and is now in her second year of study at New England School of Law.
+Louisa has made Boston, MA, her home, and is studying law at New England School of Law.

 In summer 2011, Louisa reported that in addition to an internship with sexual harassment and discrimination cases, she also worked as an assistant at the school's Center for International Law and Policy.
 There, she researched bride kidnapping in Kyrgyzstan, and other human rights issues.
 She states, “I'm glad to have the chance to explore this area of law more.”
 These issues were those Louisa studied in her CMC career Rollins.

-As for the forthcoming academic year, Louisa also reported that she’s been invited to join the school's Law Review Journal and ranks in the top percentile of her cohort.
+In 2012-13, Louisa joined the school's Law Review Journal and academically she ranked in the top percentile of her cohort.

-In August 2013, Danielle will be starting her MFA degree in Media Production at Pepperdine University in Malibu, CA.
+In August 2013, Danielle started her MFA degree in Media Production at Pepperdine University in Malibu, CA.

 After a successful debut at the 2012 Cannes International Film Festival, where he represented Rollins with a screening of one of his Campus Movie Fest (http://www.campusmoviefest.com/) award-winning films, Chase graduated from Rollins and relocated to San Diego, CA.